zenvia/zenvia-openapi-spec/spec/tags/facebook.md

 When you receive a message from a contact from Facebook channel:

-* Recipient: your Facebook Page id
+* Recipient: your Facebook page id
-* Sender: the contact id on your Facebook Page (PSID - Page scoped id)
+* Sender: the contact id on your Facebook page (PSID - page scoped id)

 When you send some message to a contact, the sender and recipient are inverted:

-* Recipient: the contact id on your Facebook Page (PSID - Page scoped id)
+* Recipient: the contact id on your Facebook page (PSID - page scoped id)
-* Sender: your Facebook Page id
+* Sender: your Facebook page id

 The sender goes in the attribute `from` and the receiver goes in the attribute `to` of message object.